 \Failure to do so may result in a student earning unexcused absences for those school days missed while on vacation.
-Also, those vacation days will be counted toward the 10 days absence total.

 College Visitations:

 Students wishing to visit colleges during regular school hours are expected to follow the guidelines as listed on the "College Visit Form" located in the guidance office.
 Students who do not comply with these guidelines may have the absence(s) be counted toward the 9.5 limit each semester.